MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Approve-CMApprovalRequest.md

  [-ForceWildcardHandling] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

 The **Approve-CMApprovalRequest** cmdlet approves a request from a user to install an application.
 You can specify an approval request by application name, application ID, or by user.
 You can also use the [Get-CMApprovalRequest](Get-CMApprovalRequest.md) cmdlet to view approval requests.

-## EXAMPLES
+## Examples

 ### Example 1: Approve a request for a specific application